jmmarco/wft-api-server/README.md

 See [LICENSE.md](LICENSE.md)

 ## Bugs
-PR's are welcomed!
+PR's welcome!
 Open a PR and we'll take it from there.